sdjbabin/Sports-Person-Image-Classification/README.md

-# Sports-Person-Image-Classification

-GitHub repository for a machine learning-based sports personality image classification system.
+#### GitHub repository for a machine learning-based sports personality image classification system.
 This project covers data collection, preprocessing, model training, and performance evaluation.
 Open-source under the MIT License.

-# Sports Person Image Classification
+## Sports Person Image Classification

 Welcome to the Sports Person Image Classification project repository!
 This project focuses on utilizing machine learning techniques to recognize and classify images of sports personalities.
 Whether you're a sports enthusiast, developer, or researcher, this repository offers tools and resources for accurate image recognition in the world of sports.